omololevy/GitSearch-Quotes/README.md

 ##### Quotes

 1. Displays an error message if you leave the quote input field blank
-   - INPUT:" "
+   - INPUT: " "
-   - OUTPUT:"Enter the quote"
+   - OUTPUT: "Enter the quote"
 2. Displays an error message if you leave the author field blank
-   - INPUT:" "
+   - INPUT: " "
-   - OUTPUT:"Enter the name of the author"
+   - OUTPUT: "Enter the name of the author"
 3. Displays an error message if you leave the name input field blank
-   - INPUT:" "
+   - INPUT: " "
-   - OUTPUT:"Enter the name of the publisher or your name"
+   - OUTPUT: "Enter the name of the publisher or your name"
 4. Displays an option to delete a quote
-   - INPUT:"Delete button of a quote pressed"
+   - INPUT: "Delete button of a quote pressed"
-   - OUTPUT:"That particular quote from a list of quotes is deleted"
+   - OUTPUT: "That particular quote from a list of quotes is deleted"
-5. Display an option to upVote a quote if you like it
+5. Display an option to UpVote a quote if you like it
-   - INPUT:"Press upVote Button"
+   - INPUT: "Press INSPIRATIONAL Button"
-   - OUTPUT:upVote property of a quote increments by 1 on the screen"
+   - OUTPUT: "UpVote property of a quote increments by 1"
-6. Display an option to deVote a quote if you dislike it
+6. Display an option to DownVote a quote if you dislike it
-   - INPUT:"Press downVote Button"
+   - INPUT: "Press TERRIBLE Button"
-   - OUTPUT:downVote property of a quote increments by 1 on the screen"
+   - OUTPUT: "DownVote property of a quote increments by 1"

 ## Development